Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33

 We carry out our work with published and new datasets of M33, and organize our paper as follows.
-In Section \ref{sec:obs-why}, we elaborate on our overall strategy of observing the ISM around evolved massive stars.
-Section \ref{sec:obs} describes the published catalogs of RSGs, WRs and SNRs that we use, presents our new observations of \hi and CO with the VLA and ALMA.
+In Section \ref{sec:obs}, we describe the published catalogs of RSGs, WRs and SNRs that we use, present our new observations of \hi and CO with the VLA and ALMA, and elaborate on our overall strategy of observing the ISM around evolved massive stars.
 Section \ref{sec:results} describes our results, including the relative spatial distribution of the stars and gas, and the density distributions; we statistically verify these densities with multi-wavelength star-formation maps.
 Section \ref{sec:discussion} discusses the implications of the results, specifically the correlation between stellar age and ambient ISM density, the significant fraction of massive stars in the low-density atomic ISM, the need for higher ($\sim$pc) resolution molecular data to identify cavities and substructures in the ISM around stars, the novelty of our data for the purpose of validating feedback models, and comparison of our findings with those in SN environment and SNR interaction studies.